 - Peter Knight, Artistic Director

-Applications are now open for the 2017 Creative Music Intensive.
+Applications have now closed for the 2017 Creative Music Intensive.

 This year we will again focus on cross-cultural practice between traditional Korean music practices and Arnhem Land manikay (song).

 The thirteen-day residency will be held in Tarraleah in the Tasmanian Central Highlands from 9 to 21 September.